Stocks and Investing

 Thu, December 12, 2024

-• Currency Fluctuations: Increased strength in the U.S. Dollar as a reserve currency during periods of global instability.
+• Currency Fluctuations: The U.S. Dollar has strengthened against several major currencies, reflecting its status as the primary reserve currency during times of global crisis.

 Read the Full The New York Times Article at: